In this article

 • Making sure you’re in good shape to pass any audit

-• And combining all of the above to comply with GAAP
+• And combining all of the above to comply with GAAP rules

-Who needs GAAP?
+Who uses GAAP?

-“To attract financing to hire workers, build plants, and invest in research and development, companies and organizations must report financial information that investors, lenders, and donors find credible and useful.”
-The Financial Accounting Foundation
+“To attract financing to hire workers, build plants, and invest in research and development, companies and organizations must report financial information that investors, lenders, and donors find credible and useful,” —The Financial Accounting Foundation

 What does GAAP cover?

-The 10 accounting principles of GAAP
+Key accounting principles of GAAP

 GAAP in practice: what it means for your books